-This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.^{1a}
+3. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objective

 4. The objective of the auditor is to plan the audit so that it will be performed in an effective manner.